jonnylynchy/teachie-awards/README.md

 ## Development setup

-This project requires Java 8 and Maven as well as NPM and Node for the front-end.
+This project requires Java 8 and Maven.

-To run both Spring Boot project and development server (webpack development server):
+To run Spring Boot project:
 ```sh
 mvn spring-boot:run
 ```

-## Release History
+## Deployments

-* 0.0.1
-    * CHANGE: Create intitial repo
-    * CHANGE: Add automated deployment with CircleCI
+The MASTER branch of this project is automatically tested, built and deployed via CircleCI.

 ## Meta